Moby

 In addition to his music career, Moby is known for his veganism and support for animal rights and humanitarian aid.
-He was the owner of TeaNY, a vegan cafe in Manhattan, and Little Pine, a vegan restaurant in Los Angeles, and organized the vegan music and food festival Circle V. He is the author of four books, including a collection of his photography and two memoirs: Porcelain: A Memoir (2016) and Then It Fell Apart (2019).
+In 2020 he founded Little Walnut Productions to support creative activism across film, TV, and theater projects.
+He is the author of four books, including a collection of his photography and two memoirs: Porcelain: A Memoir (2016) and Then It Fell Apart (2019).